Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Discussion

-Despite the considerable improvement to achieve resolution {$\Delta E/E \sim 1/2000$}, the ghost-imaging reconstruction of a single-shot XFEL spectrum under the current experimental conditions can not characterize completely the SASE structure containing inter-spike spacings down to $\sim 0.1$ eV, corresponding to a required resolution of {$\Delta E/E \sim 1/10000$}.
-For this particular case using the Ne $1s$ photoelectron, the width of the final state Ne $1s^{-1}$ of 0.27 eV represents another barrier.
-However, the ability to reconstruct an averaged spectral profile with high fidelity is of considerable interest.
-High-precision incident spectra obtained by averaging are extremely useful for transient absorption measurements, e.g. when a dispersive spectrometer is placed after the sample to extract spectral features below the SASE bandwidth as was done previously in the XUV spectral range for strong-field induced modifications of the lineshape of a doubly-excited state in He \cite{Ott2019PRL}.
+For other applications, the ability to reconstruct an averaged spectral profile with high accuracy is of considerable interest.
+High-precision incident spectra obtained by averaging are extremely useful for transient absorption measurements, e.g. when a dispersive spectrometer is placed after the sample one can extract spectral features below the SASE bandwidth, as was done previously in the XUV spectral range to observe strong-field induced modifications of the lineshape of a doubly-excited state in He \cite{Ott2019PRL}.
 This averaging method is very common for pump/probe transient absorption experiments, e.g. with broadband soft x-ray high-harmonic generation (HHG) sources where single-shot spectra sequentially taken with pump-on and pump-off configurations are averaged to obtain spectral transients \cite{Attar-2017-Science,Pertot2017Science}.
 With the present transparent beamplitter, this can be extended to soft x-ray energies that are difficult to access with HHG.

 The effect of shot averaging for ghost-imaging reconstruction is shown in Fig.~\ref{fig:averaged} where the deviation between the ghost-imaging-reconstructed spectrum and the grating spectrum is shown.
 These deviations were evaluated as follows: measurements were randomly selected to form 7 groups of spectra with $X$ shots in each group.
 The spectra within each group were then ensemble averaged.
 Fig.~\ref{fig:averaged}{\bf a} shows the result for $X$=1000 shots with the lower panel displaying the normalized deviations ($\Delta s/s$) for photon energies, $i$: